Would you like to see a simulation of your breast? It’s quite simple.

 Can people tell when you have “a breast job”?

 I’ve heard this question a thousand times.
-The concept “you can spot a breast job” is a concept that is echoed not only among the common people, but also in the media.
+The concept “you can spot a breast job” is a concept that is echoed not only by the common people but also in the media.
 Plastic and aesthetic surgery should correct and improve NOT transform!
 If the surgeon adheres to this simple rule, this question is rendered meaningless for any aesthetic surgical procedure, especially for the breasts!

 Today we have prostheses of variable forms and dimensions available that are perfectly adaptable to practically every type of breast and every physical structure.
 Thus the surgeon together with the patient should choose the prosthesis best adapted to the harmony of the body.
 Furthermore, today we have extremely faithful computerized simulators, which permit the surgeon and the patient to “see” the results with a good degree of certitude.